gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 In this guide you'll be setting up a CMS powered Gatsby site that uses [ButterCMS](https://buttercms.com/) as its content management system.

-To complete this tutorial, you'll need your own ButterCMS auth token which you can [get yours free here](https://buttercms.com/#signup).
+To complete this tutorial, you'll need your own ButterCMS auth token which you can [get free here](https://buttercms.com/#signup).

 ButterCMS is a headless CMS that lets you manage content using their dashboard and integrate it into your tech stack of choice with their content APIs.
 You can use ButterCMS for new projects as well as add it to existing codebases.